Posted 19 December 2018

 We take motorhomes, boats, tourers and static caravans in part exchange for all of our static caravans in Northumberland, Cumbria and Lancashire.

 Ideally situated for walkers and much more, this tranquil and exclusive park, features desirable vistas over the historic market town of Hexham in the heart of Northumberland.
-Browse our range of statics for sale in Northumberland.
+Browse our range of holiday homes for sale in Northumberland.

 Nr Carnforth, Lancashire

 A beautiful, unique holiday park.
 Peacefully nestled in the impressive crag, it seems as though time itself pauses to take in the tranquility.
-Find out more about our statics for sale at our caravan park near Morecambe Bay.
+Find out more about our statics to buy in Lancashire at our caravan park near Morecambe Bay.

 Minutes from the Lake District, situated in the old fishing village of Flookburgh near Grange-Over-Sands and only half a mile from the beach.
-View our statics for sale at our static caravan park in Cumbria.
+View our sited statics for sale Cumbria at our Cumbrian coast caravan park.